tuo/tuo.github.io/midlife crisis as programmer and AI.md

-### Expierement
+### My Experiement

 In the beginning, I really want to get rid of that anaxity and self-dbouting but soon I found myself in apostion of choinceless.
 I can't do anytihng about it.
 That has made me to slow down involuntarily.
 Anyone could feel that slow motion of time when involeved in negative emotions.
-With above playing experince from my son, I start to build the awareness - that is trying to apply that in the differnt aspects of my life through experiments.
+With above playing experince from my son, I start to play with the awareness - that is trying to apply that in the differnt aspects of my life through experiments.
 Quite to the oppose of scentific side, I check my critic, logic analysis and discursive thinking at the door, try to connect again with once-swpet-under-thecarpet 's child innocence, hence to explore and discover like a child.
 I'm not meant to be an anti-intellectual.
 When driving and wating at the crossroad for green light, you can't say, " hey , red is not red, green is not green so let's go", then it would not only hurt you but also hurt others.
 However it would be perfect and suitable for me to walk in the park and look at the green leafs and red flowers,  and do an experiement of dropping that "red is red, green is green" judgetment or concept or categorization, just  see the things behind its names and labels, feel its essences in a direct way.
-It is at your disposal, at anytime you could stop and revert.
+It is at my disposal, at anytime I could stop and revert.

-One of that expieemnt is also about trying to distract my sons' attenion from my wife.
+One of that expieemnt is also about trying to distract my sons' attenion from his mom.
 I saw a couple of times when he had a pen and he just freely draw himself.
 I thought why not doing basic idiotproof hand pencil drawing togather.
 Well quickly I could hear a voice inside my head, whisperring "Screw you, just recall, through you life, you have no aesthetic cells at all, no taste.
 Come on,you're a programmer, not a designer, you are just good at playing 01.
 You dont' that have crazy hairstyle or unique lookings.
 No artistic temperament.
 Don't be childish".
-Yeah, but this time I thought "Fuck you", whatsoever, I hang those in my clothing stand  and I give a shot.
+Yeah, but this time I thought " whatsoever, I give a shot".
 We start drawing with his favorite animales.
 Sometimes, he would collect different leaves of trees to show to his mom, later we would sit togher and just oberve the texture and the lines and sahpes of those leaves and draw it on the paper.

 图片 gif 和 拿一张有树叶

 It is a intersting expeirence - two human being are playing and sharing and connecting.
-There is an echo back and forth.
+There is sopme vibrations.

 Those drawings by any academic standards or socaliy standards, wouldn't be considered art.
-But I feel it is the art, as for me art is about epxressing oneself honstly and be authetical showing what he sees and feels with his heart.
-Art is not fxied or limted to some labels or titles or jobs， it is limitless and it is everywhere in everybody.
+But I feel it is the art, as for me art is about epxressing oneself honstly and be authetical showing what he sees and feels with his heart in life.
+Art is not fxied or limted to some labels or titles or jobs, it is limitless and it is everywhere in everybody.

-## creativtiy
+## Creativtiy

 As I build up those expeirements, one thing starts to emerge and keep hitting on me.
-That's when I do one activity, e.g Active A, and I bump into a wall, sth like writer's block, where you feel you have nothing to say about and feel how to move on.
-You're kinda in a mess and feel no insiprations.
+That's when I do one activity, e.g Active A, and I bump into a wall, sth like writer's block, where you feel you have nothing to say about and feel no clue how to move on.
+You're kinda in a mess and have no insiprations, like a stream gets drained.

 Instead of forcing it with my will the hard way, to keep banging at the wall, I notice life leads you to next thing with smooth transition.
 It is when you got stuck, maybe the sun is good outside, so you go out take a walk; maybe it is raining, weird enough that you want to feel how subtle the rain dropped on your face like what every child would do at the first time;  maybe it is lunch time, you go out to grab some food; maybe your kids just invite you to play and you play; maybe your friend ask you out; maybe you are sitting to long and your body remind you to get some exercise like fishing or play basketball or jogging.
 I know it sounds conry、cliche and very subjective like a faith healer.
-Yep, I feel It always offers something or activities of different parts of life  for you to move on to.
+Yep, I do feel It always offers something or activities of different parts of life  to move next.

 I stash those things about ActivityA, and go fully blankslately into what comes next.
-Later when I came back to ActivittyA,  to my surprise, most of time, I just have some different perspectives or views.
-It wont' directly solve my problem at hand, or guareetend to bring inspirations, but I found it is interesting to play with differents ideas, and usally it brings new dimensions that I never got into before and just free to explore.
+Later when I came back to ActivittyA,  to my surprise, most of time, I just have some different views spontaneously.
+It wont' directly solve my problem at hand, or guareetend to bring inspirations, but I found it is interesting to play with differents views, and usally it brings new dimensions that I never got into before and just free to explore.

 It seems the nature is sorting through those raw unfiltered gathered informations in the background without our knowing.
 It merged those new with our existings one like an alchemist.
-It just connect with different dots, different aspect of life, just a childis drawing and exploring, no limit, no spefic form.
-All I need to do is : "Trust the Process" .
+It just connect with different dots, different aspect of life, just a childis drawing and exploring, in a mind-blowing form.
+Then all I need to do is  just: "Trust the Process" .

 But sometimes I think:  "How you do know it?
 How sure you are?
 What's your proof" ?

-I just feel it.
-For me, it is some beyond the conviction, faith, beilife.
+Well, it is just my gut feeling.
+It is some beyond the conviction, faith, beilife.
 I'm giving it all and just aligning and flowing with it, no expectations or attachments.

-I do my part of keep my window open like settting up my antenna to pick any sginals that nature is sending to me, combined with my expeirence, I collect those unfilter informations and send it back.
-Nature is doing his part of orgnatizing and comes up with sth new.
-It is a tacit agreement.
-It is a comaradeship.
+But I will do my part of trying to keep my window open, to set up my antenna high on the roof,  to pick up any signals that  nature is sending to me.
+Along with that, I collect unfilter informations from expericences in my life and send it back.
+Nature is doing his part of orgnatizing and comes up with sth new - originality.
+I dont' borther about my originality, or try to preconcevied or by any effect to try to control it, because any form that would destroy it.
+I will do my part, and origianlity will take care of itself , thereby me.
+It is like a tacit agreement.

 The abliity to connect different parts, sth seemingly unrelated on the surface. it is the nature who has greatest and most primordial source of creativity .

 图片Life and idfefent aspect of life

 I could get in touch with in in the lens of  expericence of those diverse aspect of the life.
 The gems are scattered  in the most mundane of our daily life.

 Many artistists claimed that they have or had experice using drugs as a source of inspriations and creacitivyt, even the biggest one.
-Well, here is I thought: when you are in state of  craving:  "it feels good, I need more; I have a compact timestable, I need get it done i beforexxx, so just give it to more; I need sold 2 millions copys; I need it to get into top 100 of billboard; this one is good, I need make next one more impressive" and try force upon your will on that,  it literally just closed all windows for themeselves and pushed the that connection away.
+Well, here is I thought: when you are in state of  craving:  "it feels good, I need more; I have a tight schedule, I need get it done i beforexxx, so just give it to more; I need sold 2 millions copys; I need it to get into top 100 of billboard; this one is good, I need make next one more impressive" and try force upon your will on that,  it literally just closed all windows for themeselves and pushed the that connection away.
 They will take shortcut, esp in easily accessabile enviroment, to use drugs to desperately throw themself into that delusion, hoping to get what they fancy about.
 Eventually the cheat has to pay its toll.
 Not only losing the sobriety , also damamgint their body and brain in inreversible way, most importantly,it breaks the tacit agreements,  they could have lost the connection via other ordinaly life experices.
-The relap is boudn to happen, the dead end is front of them.
+The relap is boudn to happen, that is a dead end.

-The inner boundary and inner compass is sth I have been handled over by nature, after delve into my inner world and aligin with that nature and reality.
-It gives me freedom but also there is a boundary.
-However the boundary is setup voluterenyly and spontainteyly, not out of my personal desire or wills, nor out of society rules.
-I'm not saying to explore the flaws of laws, like what Wall Streets and Crypto world (only exception - Bitcoin) does, but the laws and the moral code of public may get stale, rigid and out of date, the one's inner one is always flowing and up to date.
+The inner boundary and inner compass is sth, we , as human being,  have been gifted by nature.
+But we gradually lose it during the growing up.
+It bring peace, tranquility and freedom.
+The boundary is setup voluterenyly and spontainteyly, not out of one's desire or wills, nor out of society rules.
+I'm not saying to explore the flaws of laws, like what Wall Streets and Crypto world (except Bitcoin) does, but the laws and the moral code of public may get stale, rigid and out of date, the one's inner one is always flowing and up to date.

-It is clear to me, that based on who I am, drugs i sth that I would never take.

 ## To connect others via connecting yourself